gitkraken/gk-dev-docs/gk-dev/gk-dev-automations.md

 <div class='callout callout--warning'>
     <p>
         <strong>Note:</strong>
             A webhook will be set up on the selected repository after saving the automation.
-Permission will need to be granted on the repository to allow the creation of the webhook.
+You will need to have permission on the repository to allow the creation of the webhook.
     </p>
 </div>